The importance of end-to-end security for print management

 PaperCut MF and GDPR

 If you have customers in the EU (including the UK), you’re affected by the new GDPR privacy regulations.
-End-to-end encryption pays a mighty big part in ensuring you’re GDPR-compliant.
+End-to-end encryption plays a mighty big part in ensuring you’re GDPR-compliant.
 After all, your multifunction printers are handling sensitive data all the time.

 Fortunately (again), PaperCut MF is all set for GDPR.
 In fact, we’re so set, we wrote a compliance guide for it!